Daidai1031/Interactive-Lab-Hub/Lab 3/README.md

 4. Complete: User presses the large button or says “Yes, I took it,” device: “Great job — you’ve completed today’s dose.
 I’ll stop reminding.”

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

+Dialogue Scripts

+**A) Setup (User creates a daily reminder)**

+D: “Hey Remi, set a medication reminder for Yaz at 10:00 AM every day.”

+D: “Okay.
+I’ll remind you to take Yaz at 10:00 AM daily.
+Start today?”

+U: “Yes.”

+D: “All set.
+I’ll chime at 10:00.”

+**B) On‑time reminder (10:00)**

+D (chime): “It’s 10:00.
+Time to take Yaz.”

+D (nudge): “Friendly reminder: Yaz time.”

+U: sleeping

+**C) Follow‑up (10:05)**

+Condition: no response by 10:05.

+D: “Quick check — did you take Yaz?
+You can press the button, say ‘Yes’, or say ‘Snooze’.”

+U: “Yes.”

+D: “Awesome.
+Marked complete.”

 https://github.com/user-attachments/assets/f6bf10c9-58b7-4280-8227-05b0e1fe490d